posttul/go-service/README.md

 # Lot Service

-This is just a prove of concep for the [service](https://github.com/posttu/service) pkg.
+This is just a prove of concept for the [service](https://github.com/posttul/service) pkg.